-People with obstructive sleep apnea may also complain of memory problems, morning headaches, mood swings or depression, and a need to urinate frequently at night.
+People with obstructive sleep apnea also may complain of memory problems, morning headaches, and mood swings or depression.
+They also may need to urinate often at night.

 Obstructive sleep apnea might be a risk factor for COVID-19.
-People with obstructive sleep apnea have been found to be at higher risk for developing a severe form of COVID-19 and needing hospital treatment than those who don't have obstructive sleep apnea.
+People with obstructive sleep apnea have been found to be at higher risk for developing a severe form of COVID-19.
+They may be more likely to need hospital treatment than do those who don't have obstructive sleep apnea.

-Your doctor will evaluate your condition based on your signs and symptoms, an examination, and tests.
-He or she might refer you to a sleep specialist for further evaluation.
+A member of your health care team evaluates your condition based on your symptoms, an exam, and tests.
+You may be referred to a sleep specialist for further evaluation.

-A sleep specialist can conduct additional evaluations to diagnose your condition, determine the severity of your condition and plan your treatment.
-The evaluation might involve staying at a sleep center overnight to monitor your breathing and other body functions as you sleep.
+A sleep specialist can further evaluate you.
+The specialist can diagnose and determine the extent of your condition.
+The specialist also can plan your treatment.
+The evaluation might involve staying at a sleep center overnight.
+At the sleep center, your breathing and other body functions are monitored as you sleep.

 Tests to detect obstructive sleep apnea include:

-You might be monitored all night, or part of the night in a split-night sleep study.
+You might be monitored all night or part of the night.
+If you're monitored for part of the night, it's called a split-night sleep study.

-This sleep study can also help look for other sleep disorders that can cause excessive daytime sleepiness but require different treatments, such as leg movements during sleep (periodic limb movements) or sudden bouts of sleep during the day (narcolepsy).
+The sleep study also can help look for other sleep disorders that can cause excessive daytime sleepiness but have different treatments.
+The sleep study can uncover leg movements during sleep, known as periodic limb movement disorder.
+Or the study can help evaluate people who have sudden bouts of sleep during the day, known as narcolepsy.

 - Home sleep apnea testing.
-Under certain circumstances, your doctor may provide you with an at-home version of polysomnography to diagnose obstructive sleep apnea.
-This test usually involves measurement of airflow, breathing patterns and blood oxygen levels, and possibly limb movements and snoring intensity.
+Under certain circumstances, you may have an at-home version of polysomnography to diagnose obstructive sleep apnea.
+Home sleep apnea testing kits monitor a limited number of variables to detect breathing pauses during sleep.

 Positive airway pressure.
 If you have obstructive sleep apnea, you may benefit from positive airway pressure.
 In this treatment, a machine delivers air pressure through a piece that fits into your nose or is placed over your nose and mouth while you sleep.

-Positive airway pressure reduces the number of respiratory events that occur as you sleep, reduces daytime sleepiness and improves your quality of life.
+Positive airway pressure reduces the number of times you stop breathing as you sleep.
+The therapy also reduces daytime sleepiness and improves your quality of life.

-The most common type is called continuous positive airway pressure, or CPAP (SEE-pap).
-With this treatment, the pressure of the air breathed is continuous, constant and somewhat greater than that of the surrounding air, which is just enough to keep your upper airway passages open.
+The most common type is called continuous positive airway pressure, also known as CPAP (SEE-pap).
+With this treatment, the pressure of the air breathed is continuous, constant and somewhat greater than that of the surrounding air.
+The pressure of the air is just enough to keep your upper airway passages open.
 This air pressure prevents obstructive sleep apnea and snoring.

 Also, with some practice, most people learn to adjust the mask to obtain a comfortable and secure fit.
 You may need to try different types to find a suitable mask.
 Several options are available, such as nasal masks, nasal pillows or face masks.

-If you're having particular difficulties tolerating pressure, some machines have special adaptive pressure functions to improve comfort.
+If you're having trouble tolerating pressure, some machines have special adaptive pressure functions to improve comfort.
 You might also benefit from using a humidifier along with your CPAP system.

-CPAP may be given at a continuous (fixed) pressure or varied (autotitrating) pressure (APAP).
+CPAP may be given at a continuous pressure, known as fixed.
+Or the pressure may be varied, known as autotitrating positive airway pressure (APAP).
 In fixed CPAP, the pressure stays constant.
 In autotitrating CPAP, the levels of pressure are adjusted if the device senses increased airway resistance.

-CPAP is more commonly used because it's been well studied for obstructive sleep apnea and has been shown to effectively treat obstructive sleep apnea.
-However, for people who have difficulty tolerating fixed CPAP, BPAP or APAP might be worth a try.
+CPAP is more commonly used because it's been well studied for obstructive sleep apnea and has been shown to effectively treat the condition.
+People who have difficulty tolerating fixed CPAP might want to try BPAP or APAP.

-In addition, contact your doctor if you still snore despite treatment, if you begin snoring again, or if your weight goes up or down by 10% or more.
+In addition, contact your health care team if you still snore despite treatment, if you begin snoring again, or if your weight goes up or down by 10% or more.

-Mouthpiece (oral device).
+Mouthpiece, known as an oral device.
 Though positive airway pressure is often an effective treatment, oral appliances are an alternative for some people with mild or moderate obstructive sleep apnea.
-It's also used for people with severe sleep apnea who can't use CPAP.
-These devices may reduce your sleepiness and improve your quality of life.
+They're also used for people with severe sleep apnea who can't use CPAP.
+The devices may reduce sleepiness and improve quality of life.

 Surgery or other procedures